 User Action: Correct the call to SUBSTR so that it specifies a substring that can be extracted from the original string.
-See the Compaq Pascal Language Reference Manual for complete information on the SUBSTR function.
+See the HP Pascal for OpenVMS Language Reference Manual for complete information on the SUBSTR function.

 TEXREQSEQ, textfiles require sequential organization and access